 Choosing your pillow may seem trivial, but this detail directly influences sleep quality, neck comfort, and even overall hygiene.
-Given the diversity of shapes, materials, and technologies, it is essential to understand the specifics of each type of pillow to make an informed choice.
+Given the variety of shapes, materials, and technologies, it is essential to understand the specifics of each type of pillow to make an informed choice.

 Quick Comparative Summary

-| Type of Pillow | Support | Comfort | Suitable for | Thermal Regulation | Lifespan |
+| Pillow Type | Support | Comfort | Suitable for | Thermal Regulation | Lifespan |

 |---|---|---|---|---|---|